 Authorization and Security

-To start working with the Veeam Backup for Microsoft Azure REST API, users must first authenticate themselves and get authorization to make requests.
-Veeam Backup for Microsoft Azure REST API authorization process is based on the OAuth 2.0 Authorization Framework and involves obtaining an access token and a refresh token.
+To start working with the Orchestrator REST API, users must first authenticate themselves.
+Orchestrator REST API authorization process is based on the OAuth 2.0 Authorization Framework and involves obtaining an access token and a refresh token.